project-thea/project-thea-server/README.md

 CONTRIBUTION
 ------------

-The [Contributor Guide](https://github.com/project-thea/project-thea-server/tree/master/contribution/guide) provides detailed instruction on how to get your ideas and bug fixes seen and accepted, including:
+The [Contributor Guide](https://github.com/project-thea/project-thea-server/tree/master/contribution/guide) provides detailed instructions on how to get your ideas and bug fixes seen and accepted, including:

 1. How to [open a pull request](https://github.com/project-thea/project-thea-server/tree/master/contribution/guide#setting-up-your-development-environment)